garosan/web3_notes/cyfrin/smart_contract_development/03_fund_me.md

 The require statement in Solidity can include a custom error message, which is displayed if the condition isn't met, clearly explaining the cause of the transaction failure:

-`require(msg.value > 1 ether, "Didn't send enough ETH"); //if the condition is false, revert with the error message`
+`require(msg.value > 1 ether, "Didn't send enough ETH"); // if the condition is false, revert with the error message`

 Notice how we can replace `1 * 10 ** 18` with `1 ether`.
 You can check all the ether units available in the links.